 - Garlic cloves – Using fresh garlic is key to achieving a top-notch garlicky taste.

 - Whole tomatoes – Make sure to use fresh ripe tomatoes.
 Pick them from your garden or get them from your best grocer or farmers market.
+You can also save a bit of time by using roasted tomatoes in the oven.

 - Tomato paste – Grab this at the grocery store and keep a few cans around for random recipes — it’s a pantry staple for me.
 You can also use tomato puree.